glennhenry/cs-notes/docs/operating-system/04-multithreading/multithreading.md

 ###### Locks / Mutex

 **Mutex (mutual exclusion)** is a synchronization primitive that ensure only one thread to access a shared resource.
-It works by having a lock, a thread that wants to access the resource must acquire the lock first.
-If the lock is already held by another thread, the requesting thread will be blocked until the lock is released.
-When the thread that access the resource has finished, then the lock will be released.
+It works by having a lock, a thread that wants to access the resource must _acquire_ the lock first.
+If the lock is already held by another thread, the requesting thread will be blocked until the lock is _released_.
+If the thread that access the resource has finished, only then the lock will be released.

 The mutex technique can be implemented in the software-level by memory synchronization instructions provided by the hardware architecture.